Tag Archives: Hailee Steinfeld

 The edge Of Seventeen (2016), Hailee Steinfeld

 I’m sure the teen angst stuff will be interesting.
-However it’s another serving of the promise I saw in Hailee Steinfeld’s performance in True Grit (2010) that’ll get me to watch.
-That combined with Harrelson’s teacher character because he reminds me of another fun high school teacher role played by Jermaine Clement in People Places Things (2015).
+However, it’s another serving of the promise I saw in Steinfeld’s performance in True Grit (2010), which’ll get me to watch.
+Combined that with Harrelson’s teacher character, especially since he reminds me of another fun high school teacher role played by Jermaine Clement in People Places Things (2015).

 The Edge Of Seventeen Release dates: September 30th, 2016 (US)…